bxdoan/bxdoan/README.md

 <div align="center">

-> You can’t fall if you don’t climb.
-But there’s no joy in living your whole life on the ground.
+> Success is not final, failure is not fatal: It is the courage to continue that counts.

-> — Unknown —
+> — Winston Churchill —

 </div>